opensearch-project/project-website/_posts/2025-01-30-deepseek-integration-rag.md

 In this step, you'll initialize two key components:

-- The SentenceTransformer model for creating document embeddings
+- The SentenceTransformer model for creating document embeddings.
 - The DeepSeek model for generating responses.
-The MiniLM-L6-v2 model provides a good balance between performance and accuracy for embeddings.
+The MiniLM-L6-v2 model provides a good balance between embedding performance and accuracy.

 ```python
 *from* transformers *import* AutoTokenizer, AutoModelForCausalLM